 Failure by Design: Leveraging International Snubs for Domestic Gain. with Branislav Slantchev.

 Does Public Diplomacy Sway Domestic Public Opinion?
 Presidential Travel Abroad and Approval at Home. with Benjamin E. Goldsmith and Yusaku Horiuchi.
+R&R at International Studies Quarterly.

 [SSRN]